|Issues eight and nine of THIRD RAIL

 as a living cultural force.
 THIRD RAIL's dynamic appeal caught the interest of

-Micheline and George Hitchcock, who contributed writing to early issues.
-Full
+and George Hitchcock, who contributed writing to early issues.
+Full editing and

-editing and publishing responsibilities were left in the hands of Uri Hertz when
+publishing responsibilities were left in the hands of Uri Hertz when Doren Robbins

-Doren Robbins left his editorial post with the magazine after five years.
-As
+left his editorial post with the magazine after five years.
+As THIRD RAIL continued

-flow of creative production and critical discourse.
-Presented on these opening
+creative production and critical discourse.
+Presented on these opening pages are

-pages are writing and art selected for reprint here from among the most recent of
+writing and art selected for reprint here from among the most recent of the nine

 An art installation titled Lo real maravilloso, Puppet Sculpture by Linda Haim, is